 The Beginning

-I’ve always been a history buff, largely due to the influence of my mom talking about her Great Uncle who was was killed in France, and my dad talking about his 3 brothers and sister who served overseas during the Second World War.
+I’ve always been a history buff, largely due to the influence of my mom talking about her Great Uncle who was was killed in France, and my dad talking about his three brothers and sister who served overseas during the Second World War.

 There, the fire was ignited.

-I began my television career in 1994 as a cameraman.
+I began my television career in 1992 as a broadcast cameraman.
 I felt it was time to speak to my Uncle, Perley Cameron about his overseas experience.
 For the first time ever, he was ready to tell his story.
 Sadly, this never was to be.
 He passed away before I had the chance.

 One of the last things he said to me was,